RPC Inc. (RES) Shares Down Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Underweight” to RES, setting the target price at $2.50 in the report published on November 10th of the previous year.

-Volatility was left at 4.27%, however, over the last 30 days, the volatility rate increased by 4.47%, as shares sank -1.60% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +4.78% upper at present.
+Volatility was left at 4.78%, however, over the last 30 days, the volatility rate increased by 6.74%, as shares sank -19.94% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -13.72% lower at present.

-During the last 5 trading sessions, RES fell by -3.46%, which changed the moving average for the period of 200-days by +6.84% in comparison to the 20-day moving average, which settled at $9.21.
-In addition, RPC Inc. saw 4.05% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, RES fell by -17.17%, which changed the moving average for the period of 200-days by -16.17% in comparison to the 20-day moving average, which settled at $8.89.
+In addition, RPC Inc. saw -13.72% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading